Sandesh Gulhane: Early life and education

 He studied at Imperial College London, having been a doctor since 2006.
 He operated as a general practitioner in Glasgow, having previously worked as an orthopaedic registrar in hospitals in the city and East Kilbride, after moving to Scotland around 2011.
 Before then, he was based in Birmingham and Newcastle upon Tyne.
 He was Club Doctor as part of the medical staff of SPFL football club Queens Park F.C. from 2017 until August 2021.
 Gulhane continues to work one day per week as a GP.

 Political career

+Member of the Scottish Parliament

-Gulhane stood as the Conservative candidate for the Glasgow Pollok constituency and Glasgow regional list at the 2021 Scottish Parliament election, and was elected for the Glasgow region.
+Gulhane stood as the Conservative candidate for the Glasgow Pollok constituency, as well as being placed second on the party list for the Glasgow region, at the 2021 Scottish Parliament election.

+On the constituency vote, he finished a distant third with 1,849 votes (5.5%).

+Gulhane was instead elected as a regional member, which saw the party retain their two list seats.

 On 16 September 2021, Gulhane was appointed as Shadow Cabinet Secretary for Health and Social Care, following the resignation of Annie Wells from the role.

+In August 2023, he announced his candidacy to be the Conservative prospective parliamentary candidate in East Renfrewshire at the 2024 general election.In the election, Gulhane polled 8,494 votes (16.9%), taking third place.

+Personal life

+Gulhane is married to fellow doctor and TV personality Punam Krishan.